-The Moyno L-Frame pump was introduced in the early 1950s and has been Moyno Industrial Products’ “bread and butter” pump ever since.
+The Moyno® L-Frame pump was introduced in the early 1950s and has been Moyno® Industrial Products’ “bread and butter” pump ever since.
 The L-Frame pump has been used in numerous OEM applications over the past 40 years, including polymer, grouting and starch systems, and a multitude of other applications.
-ACCA Pumps has reverse engineered the complete line of Moyno Pumps to fit the L-frame serie from the 2M1 pump all the way to the 3L12 pump.
-All our parts will also fit on current installation of these L-frame Pumps.
+ACCA Pumps has reverse engineered the complete line of Moyno® Pumps to fit L-frame series from the 2M1 pump all the way to the 3L12 pump.
+All our Moyno® Pump parts will also fit on current installation of these L-frame Pumps.

 When the L-Frame was first introduced, it featured the first bonded stator and a solid rotor pinned to a connecting rod in the suction housing and drive shaft between the packing and bearings.
 It also featured a hollow shaft as standard, threaded stator, exposed pin joints and cradle mounting to permit suction rotation to any angle about the centerline.

-The L-Frame pump is available as standard in cast iron and stainless steel metals.
+The AL-Frame pump is available as standard in cast iron and stainless steel metals.
 It is also specially available in exotic materials such as Hastelloy “C” and Carpenter 20.
-The Moyno L-Frame is also available with both elastomeric and rigid stators as standard.
+The Moyno® L-Frame was also available with both elastomeric and rigid stators as standard.
 Rigid stators can be manufactured of Teflon, tool steel and 416 stainless steel.

-- The L-Frame has the simplest rotor/stator replacement of all the Moyno pump lines.
+- The AL-Frame has the simplest rotor/stator replacement.

 - The shaft pin, located in front of the bearing housing, can be removed allowing the rotor, stator and connecting rod to be disengaged as an assembly.